chongtinghoivan/CloudCareerPro/README.md

 1. Got 1 new lead (A total of 51 leads)
 2. Finished the Chapter "LinkedIn Tip 1 - Set up Profile Picture" under the Section "How to enhance your profile for more job opportunities?"

+### Day 15 (13 May 2022)
+1. Edited the classroom setting; Decided the colour, logo and course image.
+2. Prepared a GIF for promotion of the course "100 Days Of Cloud Blueprint"